sphinx-doc/sphinx/Doc-3k/reference/expressions.rst

 In addition to performing the modulo operation on numbers, the ``%`` operator is also overloaded by string and unicode objects to perform string formatting (also known as interpolation).
-The syntax for string formatting is described in the Python Library Reference, section :ref:`typesseq-strings`.
+The syntax for string formatting is described in the Python Library Reference, section :ref:`string-formatting`.

 .. deprecated:: 2.3
    The floor division operator, the modulo operator, and the :func:`divmod`